Tenn. House speaker mulls rejecting federal education money

 “We as a state can lead the nation once again in telling the federal government that they can keep their money and we’ll just do things the Tennessee way,” Sexton said at the event.
 “And that should start, first and foremost, with the Department of Education.”

-However, he later acknowledged to the AP that such an undertaking had never been accomplished before by a state.

-A spokesperson for Lee did not immediately return a request for comment.
+Spokespersons for both Gov. Lee and Sen. Randy McNally appeared open to entertaining Sexton’s proposal.

+“Although we haven’t seen the details of the legislation yet, the governor is always interested in working with the speaker to ensure Tennessee students have the best access to a high-quality education,” said Lee’s spokesperson, Jade Byers.

-Senate Speaker Randy McNally said he was open to the proposal, saying that “federal mandates in the area of education can be overly burdensome.”
+McNally said he was open to the proposal, saying that “federal mandates in the area of education can be overly burdensome.”

-“McNally thinks a discussion about forgoing this money, a relatively small part of overall education funding, in order to maintain more control over how we educate our Tennessee students is a constructive conversation to have,” said spokesperson Adam Kleinheider.
+“McNally thinks a discussion about forgoing this money, a relatively small part of overall education funding, in order to maintain more control over how we educate our Tennessee students is a constructive conversation to have,” spokesperson Adam Kleinheider said.

+Democratic Rep. Bo Mitchell said he had several concerns about forgoing federal education funding, particularly knowing that the money currently goes to support students with disabilities and low-income students.

+“I’m concerned about their rights and Tennessee being able to provide those services and uphold their rights,” Mitchell said.